 And Casey wrote an article with some depth here as a contributing writer for Above the Law, the leading news website about law, law schools, the legal profession, and career change.
-Click here or on the headline below to read this article "The Three Main Fears That Keep You From Leaving The Practice Of Law."
+Click here or on the headline below to download a pdf of this article "The Three Main Fears That Keep You From Leaving The Practice Of Law."

 Lawyer Career Change

 It turns out, most unhappy lawyers are looking at their situation all wrong.
 The one barrier in the way between you and your ideal "alternative" job out of the law is the doubt that you can overcome these challenges.
 These doubts are reasonable, and if you don't have the solutions to these challenges, they will stop you cold.
 And the good news is that this is avoidable - we can help you let them go and overcome them ALL.

 For anyone wanting to make a career change, this can be a tricky proposition.
 But it doesn't need to be!
 You are not alone; we have done all the heavy lifting for you in our course.
 Our work is just for you, just for unhappy lawyers.
 Who would have thought there would be an entire coaching course just for unhappy attorneys.
 You are in the right place at the right time in your life.